friendly-bits/POSIX-arrays/README.md

 Output: `this is a test`

 ## More details
 - The emulated arrays are stored in dynamically created variables.
-The base for is the same as the emulated array's name, except when creating the variable, the function prefixes its name with `emu_[x]_`.
+The base for the name of such variable is the same as the emulated array's name, except when creating the variable, the function prefixes it with `emu_[x]_`.
 - For example, if calling a function to create an indexed array: `set_i_arr_el test_arr 5 "test_value"`, the function will create a variable called 'emu_i_test_arr' and store the value in it.
 - If calling a function to create an associative array: `set_a_ar_el test_arr test_key=test_val`, the function will create a variable called 'emu_a_test_arr' and store the key=value pair in it.
 - The delimiter used internally is '#'.
 Which means this specific symbol should not be a part of any strings passed to the function.
 If for some reason you need arrays that can hold this symbol, change the code to use another delimiter.